vishalbala-nps/dialogflowpy-webhook/docs/source/getting_started.rst

 #############
 .. code-block:: shell

-   pip3 install dialogflowpy flask
+   pip3 install dialogflowpy-webhook flask

 .. note:: For this example, we are using Flask.
 You can use any Python web framework (like Django, Bottle etc).
-Installing Flask is not a must for dialogflowpy to work
+Installing Flask is not a must for dialogflowpy-webhook to work

 Webhook Server Setup
 #####################